The 16th Mountain Lake Colloquium - May 23-26, 2021

 Proposals will be considered that (1) balance conceptual and theoretical frameworks with concrete, pragmatic examples; (2) present successful projects, initiatives, and models that have promoted or supported change; (3) facilitate dialogue and potential cross-institutional collaborations among conference attendees that enable transforming ideas into practice; and (4) foster discovery and problem-solving through idea sharing and community building.

 The Proposal Submission Form can be found on the Mountain Lake Colloquium website.
-The deadline for proposals is September 30th.
+The deadline for proposals has been extended to October 15th.

 Plenary/Simultaneous Sessions: These are presentations given to either the entire colloquium or in several different locations at the same time.
 The majority of presentations at Mountain Lake fall in this category and presenters in these sessions will have approximately 25–30 minutes to present.